lucp9827/NeutraliseFiles/README.md

 the Demonstration file of Neutralise (https://github.com/lucp9827/Neutralise).
 We recommend following this tutorial to understand how the Neutralise function works and what the possibilities are within this initiative.
-1. Download NeutraliseFiles empty.zip from https://github.com/lucp9827/NeutraliseFiles and unzip this
+1. Download NeutraliseFiles_empty.zip from https://github.com/lucp9827/NeutraliseFiles and unzip this
 folder.
 2. Start R.
-3. Set the working directory of your R-session to the folder NeutraliseFiles in the unzipped Neutralise- Files empty folder.
+3. Set the working directory of your R-session to the folder NeutraliseFiles in the unzipped NeutraliseFiles_empty folder.

 4. Save this working directory also to the object path.
 (R-code: path=getwd())